seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Are in the field: a mighty strength they carry.

 **POMPEY**
-Where have you this? ’tis false.
+Where have you this? 'tis false.

 **MENAS**
 From Silvius, sir.